MaxMaelicke/WDI_HPI_blog_post/README.md

   * use statsmodels library and method of ordinary least squares (OLS) to evaluate model and importance of independent variables before and after backwards elimination
   * backwards elimination 1: remove the independent variables where P-values in the multiple linear regression model are below a certain significance level (standard value = 5%)
   * backwards elimination 2: like backwards elimination1 but ensuring adjusted R² is improved
   * for some datasets there are multicolinearity problems.
-However, these can be ignored, as the regression model is not used for prediction but for confirming the findings of the correlation matrix.
+However, these can be ignored, as the regression model is not used for prediction but for confirming the findings of the correlation matrix and it is only looked at the correlations with the HPI.

 ### Results

-The initial questions are answered by the analyses in the Jupyter Notebook __"03_Correlation GDP HPI"__ and the notebooks starting with __"04_Multiple Linear Regression"__.
+The initial questions are answered by the analyses in the Jupyter Notebook _"03_Correlation GDP HPI"_ and the notebooks starting with _"04_Multiple Linear Regression"_.

 * Is GDP a meaningful measure for the well-being of a country?

-  Correlation matrix and correlation coefficients in __"03_Correlation GDP HPI"__ show that there is no significant correlation between "GDP growth  (annual %)", "GDP per capita, PPP (current international $)" and "Happy Planet Index"
+  Correlation matrix and correlation coefficients in _"03_Correlation GDP HPI"_ show that there is no significant correlation between _"GDP growth  (annual %)", "GDP per capita, PPP (current international $)"_ and _"Happy Planet Index"_

 * Are there other, maybe more important indicators?

-  The notebooks starting with __"04_Multiple Linear Regression"__ show that there are WDI with significant correlation coefficients relating to HPI.
+  The notebooks starting with _"04_Multiple Linear Regression"_ show that there are WDI with significant correlation coefficients relating to HPI.
 The five best correlation coefficients (absolute value > 0.4) are found for
-    * Life expectancy at birth, total (years)
+    * _Life expectancy at birth, total (years)_
-    * Access to electricity (% of population)
+    * _Access to electricity (% of population)_
-    * Primary completion rate, total (% of relevant age group)
+    * _Primary completion rate, total (% of relevant age group)_
-    * People using at least basic drinking water services (% of population)
+    * _People using at least basic drinking water services (% of population)_
-    * People using at least basic sanitation services (% of population)
+    * _People using at least basic sanitation services (% of population)_

 * Which are the most important fields governments should focus on, in order to improve the well-being of both their inhabitants and their country in general?
   * 3 of the 5 strongest HPI-correlating indicators are from the health group